conorf50/autocomplete/README.md

 # Algorithms Assignment 1 2016
-Basic autocomplete java programme with Cliche shell interface http://cliche.sourceforge.net/
+Basic autocomplete java programme with CLI interface

 ###Outline
 This programme reads in values from a list of values aand stores them in memory.
 Then the user can search against these terms for a prefix such